Mrivas0331/362FinalProject/README.md

 4. To run the application, simply enter "npm run dev" in the terminal, a message should pop up saying "Server is running on http://localhost:5500"

 5. Either click [here](http://localhost:5500), or enter the full link provided to see the frontend

+6. Use guest login if you cannot load the firebase (in environment file)

+7. Run test cases by doing "npm test", covers all express backend routes

 - The project utilizes node-persist for local storage of products
 - Firebase for user login/signup